 Before considering the structural elements of an email in details, several important issues should be concerned:

 - responsive email

-We have already dwelt on all these questions.
-Discover the answers to them in the article “Email template size”.
+We have already talked about structural elements, discover the answers to them in the article “Email template size.”

 Why is this email easy to read?

 There are several possible answers:

 Inverted pyramid design.
 You have probably heard of an inverted pyramid design.
 The average time people pay attention to email is 8 seconds.
 The pyramid model allows you to make the most important elements like the header, image, paragraph, and call to action button prominent.
 It perfectly fits the email with a single call to action.